 Donations and Automatic External Defibrillator

-- A fund set up to raise money that is used for financial assistance to families that can’t afford recreation programs or activities.
-Please consider adding a donation on your next registration.
+A fund set up to raise money that is used for financial assistance to families that can’t afford recreation programs or activities.
+Please consider adding a donation to your next registration.

-- A fund set up for maintenance and repair of the park that is located off West Silver Street, across from South Middle School, for things such as flowers, plants, and maintenance.
-If you would like your donation to go towards something special to the park, call us at (413) 572-6263.
+A fund set up for maintenance and repair of the park that Veterans use often throughout the year that is located off West Silver Street, across from Westfield Middle School.
+Funds will be used for things such as flowers, plants, or other.

-- A fund set up to help raise money to clean the statues in Westfield, such as General Shepard and Soldier’s Monument.
-All monies will go directly to help the Westfield Parks & Recreation Department and the Westfield Historic Commission to keep these statues standing tall, proud and clean.
+A fund was set up to help raise money to clean the statues in Westfield, such as General Shepard and Soldier’s Monument.
+All monies will go directly to help the Westfield Parks & Recreation Department and the Westfield Historic Commission to keep these statues standing tall, proud, and clean.
+(They have been cleaned in 2020 so we are all set to date.

 Westfield Parks and Recreation Dept.